HOFNER GUITAR PICKUPS

 diam.jpeg - 43Kb

 Yeah, I know it's a rhombohedron, but diamond is easier to spell!
-Looks like a humbucking pickup, but is actually a single coil unit fitted with two magnets.
+Looks like a humbucking pickup, but in the case of the 6-string conventional guitar version, it is actually a single coil unit fitted with two magnets.
 One line of polepieces are adjustable and visible.
 There is another line of polepieces hidden under the cover.
-This arrangement can be easily seen using Brett Brubaker's photos of the inside of a Type 510
+This arrangement can be easily seen using Brett Brubaker's Photos of the Inside of a Type 510

 Because of the construction of the Type 510, it should theoretically be possible to change it to a twin coil humbucker by simply adding another coil to the existing second set of polepieces. i.e. converting it into a Type 510 Super, which is described below.